AndrewCharais/OAuth-Helper/README.md

 3. Re-fetches a new token automatically when the current one expires (if Auto-Refresh is enabled)
 4. Optionally monitors in-scope responses for signs that the token has been rejected and re-fetches when needed — this is disabled by default and configured in Advanced Settings

-Multiple profiles let you manage different OAuth clients or environments side by side.

 ---

 ## Requirements